 Sgt.
 Harris is a fourth generation Calhoun soldier

-Editor's Note: Doy Harris is now a Chief Warrant Officer and approaching retirement.
+Editor's Note: Doy Harris is a Chief Warrant Officer, retired.

 Big Bend resident SFC Doy G. Harris is from several generations of Calhoun soldiers who have served the country during the nation's great wars.

 Harris is currently deployed in support of Operation Iraqi Freedom, a proud member of the WV Army National Guard with the 111th EN BDE as an S1 non-commissioner Officer in Charge - a combat engineer.

 His family says "Doy is loved and greatly missed by his wife Brenda, stepsons Jeffery and Travis Ashley, his parents Harley and Martha Harris, grandmother Irene G. Parsons, sister Deidra and nephews Clayton and Wade McIntyre."